jiewwantan/StarTrader/README.md

 ### Testing agent on one episode
 No learning or model refinement, purely on testing the trained model.
-Trading agent survived the major market correction in 2018 with 1.16 Sharpe ratio.
+Trading agent survived the major market correction in 2018 with 1.16 Sharpe ratio. <br />

 ![Testing trained model with one episode][image2]

 ## Prerequisites